Along the Silk Road

 Extra cost per person is €670, €335 and €255 resp. at 2,4 and 6 people.

-Not included in the offer are the international flight tickets, visa for Turkmenistan (cost approx. USD 120), e-visa for Tajikistan (small cost) the remaining lunches and dinners, English guidance in Turkmenistan, in Kyrgystan and in Kazakhstan outside Astana & Almaty (optional), and all not mentioned services.
+Not included in the offer are the international flight tickets, visa for Turkmenistan (cost approx. USD 120), the remaining lunches and dinners, English guidance in Turkmenistan, in Kyrgystan and in Kazakhstan outside Astana & Almaty (optional), and all not mentioned services.

 Finally we withhold €15 per booking for the Dutch GGTO Travel Guarantee Fund.